 In other words, it is correct to say a flag "is expired" or a flag "is not expired",

-but it is incorrect to say a flag "expires", as it is not an active action (those this wording can be convenient when speaking informally).
+but it is incorrect to say a flag "expires", as it is not an active action (though this wording can be convenient when speaking informally).

 Expired flags are sometimes 'cleaned up' (meaning, any expired flags get actually removed from internal storage), usually when a flag save file is loaded into the server.

 As a bonus feature-combo, it is possible to transmit sets of flags exactly in-place and reapply them, this is particular useful for example to synchronize player data across Bungee servers.